-Do you want to lead a business in Europe, attract foreign investments and perform on the international entrepreneurial ring?
-Then you should consider a country in the very center of the European continent – the Czech Republic.
+Do you want to lead a business in Europe, attract foreign investment and perform on the international entrepreneurial stage?
+Then you should consider setting up shop in a country at the very center of the European continent – the Czech Republic.

-This country has 10 millions of population and takes the first places in the ratings of safe living, low prices, business convenience and profitable geographic location.
+This country has a population of 10 million and takes first place in terms of safe living, low prices, business convenience and location.

 Why the Czech Republic is perfect for business:

-- due to the fact that the Czech Republic is a member of the European Union, a local company is considered to be a European one with all the rights and access to the whole European market;
+- Due to the fact that the Czech Republic is a member of the European Union, a local company is considered to be a European one with rights and access to the free-trade zone of the EU;

-- the Czech Republic has never been in the “black” lists;
+- The Czech Republic has never been on any blacklists;

-- the Czech banks have never been included in the “black” lists;
+- Czech banks have never been included on any blacklists;

-- the country is a member of the European Union and the Schengen Agreement which means that citizens are allowed to have the European health insurance and travel freely around the European territory ;
+- The country is a member of the European Union and the Schengen Agreement which means that citizens are allowed to have European health insurance and travel freely across European territory ;

-- the Czech State provides each account with insurance in local banks;
+- The Czech State provides each account with insurance at local banks;

-- the Czech banks offer low prices for international transactions;
+- Czech banks offer low prices for international transactions;

-- foreign entrepreneurs are eligible to apply for 2-year Schengen visa with all the rights a European resident has and with the possibility to replace this visa with the permanent residence permit;
+- Foreign entrepreneurs are eligible for a 2-year Schengen visa with all the rights of a European resident, with the possibility of replacing this visa with a permanent residence permit in due course;

-- relatives of a foreign founder of a Czech company are allowed to move to the Re-public on the basis of family reunion.
-Friends of a founder can, for instance, move on the basis of employment in the founder’s company;
+- Relatives of the foreign founder of a Czech company are allowed to move to the Czech Republic on the basis of family reunion; Friends of a founder can, for instance, move on the basis of employment in the founder’s company;

-- a foreigner holder of the Czech temporary residence permit obtains almost all the rights a Czech citizen has (except the military right, the right to vote and to be vot-ed for);
+- A foreign holder of the Czech temporary residence permit has almost all the rights a Czech citizen has (except the right to serve in the military, the right to vote and the right to be voted for);

-- it is possible to get free education for a whole family in the Czech Republic (some specialties also allow the classes to be taught in English and German) on each level – from a school to a doctorate degree in a university;
+- It is possible to get state-funded education for one’s whole family in the Czech Republic (some specialties also allow the classes to be taught in English and German) for each level including post-graduate education;

-- the Czech economy is one of the most rapidly developing ones in the EU (the de-velopment speed takes the third place after Slovenia and Ireland);
+- The Czech economy is one of the most rapidly developing ones in the EU (in terms of development speed, the Czech Republic takes third place after Slovenia and Ireland);

-- there is a high concentration of affiliates of foreign companies;
+- There is a high concentration of foreign-led companies;

-- in 2016 the Czech Republic took the ninth place in the rating of countries with the lowest living prices;
+- In 2016, the Czech Republic took ninth place in terms of low living costs;

-- the Czech Republic is not an offshore, still it offers convenient conditions of doing business.
-A lot of entrepreneurs start avoiding offshore companies because of the amount of undesirable attention and choose the Czech Republic instead;
+- The Czech Republic is not an offshore tax haven, but it still offers convenient conditions for doing business.
+A lot of entrepreneurs start avoiding offshore companies, because of the amount of undesirable attention they receive, and choose the Czech Republic instead;

-- a Czech company is eligible to open accounts in European banks.
+- A Czech company is able to open accounts with European banks.

 Registration or purchase of an LLC in the Czech Republic

-- many types of activities do not require having a license (80 free licenses) both for companies and for individual entrepreneurs;
+- Many types of activity do not require a license (there are 80 kinds of free licenses) both for companies and for individual entrepreneurs;

-- a license on special types of business can be obtained within 2 months period on the basis of the education or a long term work experience;
+- A license for special types of business can be obtained within 2 months on the basis of education or a long-term work experience;

-- according to the law, an authorized capital of a Czech company can be equal one koruna (however, it is not recommended that foreign founders register this sum as an authorized capital due to potential distrust of business partners and clients to such a company.
-We suggest submitting the sum in the amount of 200 000 korunas – this capital must be presented on a company account during the registration.)
+- According to law, the authorized capital of a Czech company can be equal to one koruna (however, it is not recommended that foreign founders register this sum as the authorized capital due to its implications on potential business partners’ and clients’ trust.
+We suggest submitting a sum in the amount of 200 000 korunas – this capital must be presented as being on the company’s account during registration).

 - Czech companies and sole proprietors are entitled to hire employees;

-- Performing business activity a company develops a brand that can be sold (suc-cessful companies are expensive).
-An individual entrepreneurship has no name and it is not possible to sell one;
+- While performing business activity, a company that develops a brand that can be sold (successful companies are expensive).
+An individual entrepreneurship has no name and cannot be sold;

-- liquidation of a company in the Czech Republic is very complicated from the bu-reaucratic point of view and costly process, that’s why founders prefer to resell companies.
-Closing of a sole proprietorship is quite an easy procedure.
+- The liquidation of a company in the Czech Republic is very complicated from a bureaucratic standpoint.
+It is also a costly process, which is why founders prefer to resell companies.
+On the other hand, closing a sole proprietorship is quite an easy procedure.

-There are cases when a foreigner should consider an individual entrepreneurship in-stead of setting up a company.
+There are cases when a foreigner should consider individual entrepreneurship instead of setting up a company.
 Usually, this scheme works for foreign students or people who would like to work independently.

-Students are eligible to apply for the permanent residence permit in the Czech Repub-lic only having lived in the country for 10 years (the rest of foreigners can apply after 5 years of living in the Republic).
-Therefore registering a sole proprietorship and get-ting the business visa on the basis of it, can be convenient and guaranteed way to speed up the process.
+Students are eligible for permanent residency in the Czech Republic only if they have lived in the country for 10 years (other foreigners can apply after 5 years of living in the Czech Republic).
+Therefore, registering a sole proprietorship and getting a business visa on that basis can be a convenient and guaranteed way to speed up the process.

-A sole proprietorship in the Czech Republic has the following peculiarities:
+A sole proprietorship in the Czech Republic has the following idiosyncrasies:

-- liquidation of an SP is much easier compared to a company;
+- The liquidation of an SP is much easier when compared to that of a company;

-- a foreign sole proprietor in the Czech Republic has no right on having state medical insurance, decree grant and financial covering of long term diseases, however has a right to get the pension;
+- A foreign sole proprietor in the Czech Republic has no right to state medical insurance and financial coverage of chronic illnesses.
+However, they do have the right to a pension;

-- value added tax for a proprietor is less than for a company (15% with 19%);
+- Income tax for a sole proprietor is less than that of a company (15% compared to 19%);

-- a Czech company can purchase property and the license of a sole proprietor does not allow this (an entrepreneur can surely make this purchase as a physical per-son).
+- A Czech company can purchase property, whereas the license of a sole proprietor does not allow this (an entrepreneur should make this purchase as a physical person).

-Prices and the details of the service on registration of an SP or an LLC can be found here.
+Prices and service details regarding the registration of an SP or an LLC can be found here.

-To get the explicit information regarding the difference between setting up a firm and registering an individual entrepreneurship in the Czech Republic you are welcome to contact us.
+To obtain explicit information regarding the difference between setting up a firm and registering an individual entrepreneurship in the Czech Republic, you are welcome to contact us.
 You’re more than welcome to get started with one or more of our services.

-DoMyTax company provides the possibility to do business in the Czech Republic un-der a Czech lawyer’s supervision.
+DoMyTax provides the possibility of conducting business in the Czech Republic under a Czech lawyer’s supervision.